 Booking & Pre-Arrival

-You can book into our sessions by either calling 01326 377633 or emailing email@example.com or online via the ‘BOOK HERE’ section on the website – www.mylorsailingschool.co.uk There are specific sessions for people with a learning difficulty, physical disability, or other health impairment, please check the Accessible Sailing section from the main menu of the website for timings and prices etc. You can click HERE to be taken there direct.
+You can book into our sessions by either calling 01326 377633 or emailing firstname.lastname@example.org or online via the ‘BOOK HERE’ section on the website – www.mylorsailingschool.co.uk There are specific sessions for people with a learning difficulty, physical disability, or other health impairment, please check the Accessible Sailing section from the main menu of the website for timings and prices etc. You can click Link to Accessible pages on our website to be taken there direct.